willowec/characterizing-pytorch-power/docs/Journal.md

 Could we do this by somehow sending an image through the model and extracting its size at every turn?
 This may be possible.

+## 5/6/2025

+okay yayyy fixed the layer count thing! had some issues with my model generation but thats done.
+Now i did forget to create models for all of the other features soooooooooooooooooooooooooooooo

+okay genning all models now :)))))